-The job training program at Second Chance Inc. emphasizes skill development and enhancement.
+The job training program at Second Chance, Inc. emphasizes skill development and personal enhancement.
 Three skills sets that are key to developing and maintaining a strong workforce receive specialized attention – life skills, safety skills and technical (OJT) skills.

 Consistent with its values, Second Chance provides lifestyle, values, and skills training to individuals who are looking for a “second chance” in life.

-Thanks to our partnership with Springboard Training, 40 hours of life skill instruction are now incorporated into the Workforce Development training program.
-These seminars are designed to promote appropriate attitudes and effective behavior in any job situation or market, as well as throughout a person’s personal life.
+Thanks to our strategic partnerships with excellent training organizations, forty hours of life skill instruction are incorporated into our workforce development.
+These seminars are designed to promote appropriate attitudes, grounding values, and effective behavior in any job situation or market, as well as throughout a trainee’s personal life.
 Soft Skill training areas include:

 - effective communication